jasonsanjose/brackets-sass/README.md

 brackets-sass
 ===========================

 Compiles *.scss/*.sass files when changed.
 Updates styles during Live Preview.

-Experimental support for Quick Edit.
+## Compatibility

+This extension uses [libsass](http://github.com/sass/libsass) instead of the Ruby-based `sass` compiler.
+For details on compatibility with the latest Sass features and popular Sass frameworks, [see the wiki](http://github.com/jasonsanjose/brackets-sass/wiki#compatibility).

 ## Features